 Dan is also the author of two editions of the acclaimed Mac OS X Power Tools; author of Your iPod Life; co-author of Ted Landau’s Mac OS X Help Line; and a past editor/author of The Macintosh Bible.
-These days, he focuses on PDF over paper as a part-time editor for the Take Control series of technology-focused ebooks.
-He also contributes to the online publication TidBITS and writes articles for various other publications.
-In the mid-90s, he created one of the first electronic books, InformINIT, an award-winning guide to the “classic” Mac OS.
-All together, he has written over 1000 articles and has authored, co-authored, or edited over 30 books.
+Post-Mac OS X Power Tools, he focused on PDF over paper as a part-time editor for the Take Control series of technology-focused ebooks.
+He also contributed to the online publication TidBITS and wrote articles for various other publications.

 Dan was previously named to the MacTech 25, a publicly chosen list of the most influential people in the Mac technical community.
 He’s also one of the people behind ChangeShortName, a popular utility for OS X.